near/docs/docs/validator/staking.md

   ```bash
   source ~/.profile
   ```

-#### Compile NearCore - See Below (recommended for validators)

 ### Compile NearCore & Nearup
-Follow these steps to compile the Nearup executbile (recommended for validators)
+If you plan to be a validator and participate in StakeWars, follow these steps to compile the Nearup executbile.

 ##### Install needed libraries
   ```bash